tyler-vs/tyler-vs.github.io/_projects/lifeworksgroup-website.md

 ### Project's Biggest Challenge

 While many of my previous projects were modifications to an already existing site, this site however would be built basically from scratch using a base theme.

+Another large challenge was working with WordPress plugins which dynamically changed the video shown for each employee on the employee page.

 ### What I took away